-A big question that comes up with online sellers is if they should invest in a thermal label printer to end constant purchases of printer ink or just stick with a versatile laser printer that can handle multiple tasks.
+A frequent question that comes up with online sellers is if they should invest in a thermal label printer to end constant purchases of printer ink, or just stick with a versatile laser printer that can handle multiple tasks.

-To help you decide, I’ve taken two solid performing printers: One thermal, the Zebra GC420d, and one Laser, the HP LaserJet Pro 400 M401n.
-I chose these two printers because they are both business focused, have a good price to performance ratio, and have consistent highly rated reviews online across the board.
+To help you decide, I’ve taken two solid performing printers: One thermal, the Dymo 4xl, and one Laser, the HP LaserJet Pro M203dw.
+I chose these two printers because they are both business focused, have a good price to performance ratio, and have consistent high reviews online across the board.

-I’m going to compare a few areas of interest and then come up with a winner when it comes to printing shipping labels cheaply and quickly.
+I’m going to compare a few areas of interest to come up with a winner when it comes to printing shipping labels cheaply and quickly.

 1 – Printer Purchase Price

-This is a onetime cost to factor into your printer purchase.
-For my two comparison printers, I went to each printer’s respective Amazon page.
+This is a one-time cost to factor into your printer purchase.
+For the two comparison printers, I went to each printer’s respective Amazon page.
 Both printers are eligible for Amazon Prime if you want to take advantage of the free shipping.
 Please note that pricing can fluctuate and you should look online to compare stores and find the best price.

-So, from a onetime pricing perspective, the Zebra is clearly the more expensive option.
+From a one-time pricing perspective, the Dymo is clearly the more expensive option.